vicente-nvt/card-token/README.md

 ### How to use it

-Once yout have been started the service, you will be able to find more information about APIs [here](https://localhost:5001/swagger/)
+Once you have been started the service, you will be able to find more information about APIs [here](https://localhost:5001/swagger/)

 To make requests, a token (JWT) is necessary.
 Bellow is a token for your tests: